CamelCaseName/HUB75nano/README.md

 # HUB75nano
-This Arduino library can be used to drive a HUB 75 protocol LED Panel up to 64x32 Pixels RGB (tested with 64x32 and 32x16).
+This Arduino library can be used to drive a HUB75 protocol LED Panel up to 64x32 Pixels RGB (tested with 64x32 and 32x16).
+It can also drive HUB75E type panels (icnd2153, stp1612pw05, FM6124C or similar chips) in 128x64 pixel resolutions (tested only with that size, but it should work with smaller panels as well)

 It can display colors up to 8 bit colors for a full screen, a 1 or 2 bit rgb image buffer (dynamic) or 4 bit rgb buffers (static).
 It was originally written for the Arduino Nano (It should also work with the Arduino Uno), but is now being ported to a number of other chips in the nano formfactor (or with similar architecture).
 Refer to the [list below](#Supported-Arduino-boards) for the current state of support.